 An additional .5 hector was planted in 2018 with clone 115 of Pinot Noir on the remaining 1/3 of Split Rock on the east side.

 At the same time in 2018, we planted an .7 hectors across the road from Split Rock.
-We call this vineyard Campo Superiore (Upper Field) because it is the highest part of the two fields.
+We call this vineyard Campo Alto (High Field) because it is the highest part of the two fields.
 This vineyard was planted with clone 777 of Pinot Nero.

-We now have a total of about 2.3 hectares (5.6 acres) of vineyards for a modest production of wine made from 100% organically grown Pinot Noir grapes.
-We hope to plant another 1 to 1.5 hectors in the near future.
+We now have a total of about 2.2 hectares (5.5 acres) of vineyards for a modest production of wine made from 100% organically grown Pinot Noir grapes.
+We hope to plant another 1 - 2 hectors in the near future.